 Common questions you need to consider asking during an interview:

 Let us take a look at the top common questions that an HR manager needs to ask during an interview.

 1. Tell Us About Yourself?

-As a recruiter ask this question to break the nervousness that a candidate might be carrying.
-This question is usually asked to make the candidate feel more relaxed throughout the interview process.
+As a recruiter, asking this question will break the nervousness that a candidate might have at the start of the interview process.
+This question usually helps the candidate to feel more relaxed both physically and psychologically throughout the interview process.

 This way, a candidate can answer your questions with much more fluency and confidence.

 2. How did you hear about this job?

 3. What do you know about the company?

 Any candidate can read about an organization at their website, research about the company and gain the basic knowledge.
-This does not really mean that they are driven towards the goal you want to achieve.
+This does not really mean that they are driven towards the goal that you want to achieve.